yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * Contention avoidance - Bandwidth and CPU contention should be avoided between low priority content and high priority, as well as between same priority resources which need to be processed in their entirety.
-* Minimize latency impact - Use a Content Delivery Netwotk (CDN) and improve content caching at the client.
+* Minimize latency impact - Use a content delivery network (CDN) and improve content caching at the client.
 * Control - Make sure that content and in particular third party content does not get in the way of your user's experience.